snap-stanford/miner-data/Utils/README.txt

 --db_node_file:          Name of output file tsv for a specific dataset; contains a list of <snap id>\t<dataset_specific_entity_id>
                          Defaults to output_dir/miner-<mode_name>-<dataset_id>-<dataset>-<date>.tsv
 --snap_id_counter_start  Start assigning snap ids from this integer value; this number MUST be greater
                          than any id found in the full mode file.
+If not specified, finds the max id in the full_mode_file.

 Example usage:
 Creating files for genes using two datasets, GeneOntology and HUGO: